elijahgbeminiyi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This README will describe every file in this dir

-0-hello_world prints simple text
+This is a readme file